About our Cookies and Privacy Policy

 RAD RTS Advanced

-Entry to Vocational Graded Classes (Intermediate Foundation, Intermediate & Advanced): This syllabus is designed for those students wishing to focus on classical ballet, those who wish to train vocationally, or those aspiring to become a teacher in the future.
-As such, the technical requirement is greater than for the childrens graded syllabi, it includes pointework for girls and additional allegro for boys and there is no character dance.
 Colours of Dance guidelines for students wishing or invited to study this syllabus are that the student should be attending two graded syllabus classes a week at Grade 4 or higher, with attendance at the vocational classes additional to that - ie a minimum of 3 hours ballet classes per week.
 This is necessary in order to support good technical development and safe practice.
 Entry to vocational graded classes is usually by invitation from the Principal and is always subject to approval by the Principal.

 "The RAD offers a portfolio of internationally recognised exams designed to encourage, motivate and reward students of all ages and abilities.
 The RAD is recognised to award qualifications on the Qualifications and Credit Framework (QCF) and National Qualification Framework (NQF) in England and Northern Ireland by the Office of Qualifications and Examinations Regulation (Ofqual) and the Council for the Curriculum Examinations and Assessment (CCEA), and in Wales by the Welsh Government.
 The RAD is recognised to award qualifications on the Scottish Credit and Qualifications Framework (SCQF) by SQA Accreditation, a part of the Scottish Qualifications Authority.
 Grades 6-8, Intermediate and Advanced Foundation are included in the UCAS points tariff.
 Further information is available online and in Examinations Information, Rules and Regulations and Specification documentation, as well as Focus on Exams.
-Visit www.rad.org.uk/exams for further details, or email exams@rad.org.uk "
+Visit https://www.royalacademyofdance.org/dance-exams/ for further details, or email exams@rad.org.uk "

-Details of the UCAS points that are gained from RAD Grade 6/Intermediate examinations and above and which may be used for university applications, which are given here: https://www.royalacademyofdance.org/achieve/exams/Results,%20qualifications%20and%20recognition/ucas-points
+Details of the QCF levels RAD RTS Grades 1-3 Boyand details of the UCAS points that are gained from RAD Grade 6/Intermediate examinations and above and which may be used for university applications, are given here: